kawashin77/dev/README.md

 There are two ways to go directly to a VS Code environment in your browser and start coding:

-* Press the . key on any repository or pull request.
+* Press the . key on any repository or pull request.ss
 * Swap `.com` with `.dev` in the URL.
 For example, this repo https://github.com/github/dev becomes http://github.dev/github/dev

 Preview the gif below to get a quick demo of github.dev in action.